MolBIFFM/diana/README.md

     }
 ]
 ```
 The function used to derive a combined edge confidence score from scores in IntAct, MINT and STRING.
-For lack of corresponding score, 1.0 is used for all interactions from BioGRID and Reactome.
+For lack of corresponding score, 1.0 is used for all interactions from BioGRID, CORUM and Reactome.
 The combined score is reflected by edge transparency.
 By default any edge receives a score of 1.0.
-Available settings are `null`,  `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, `"number"`.
-Additionally, `"BioGRID"`, `"IntAct"`, `"MINT"`, `"Reactome"` and `"STRING"` refer to the score in only the particular database.
+Available settings are `null`,  `"mean"`, `"median"`, `"max"`, `"min"`, `"sum"`, `"number"`, the number of queried databases supporting the interaction.
+Further, `"BioGRID"`, `"CORUM"`, `"IntAct"`, `"MINT"`, `"Reactome"` and `"STRING"` refer to the score in the particular database.

 ---